netvisor/protocol-ri/README.md

 More specifically, the Interface sits on top of the MongoDB (where the data are stored) and exports its collections as capabilities.

+The usage is the same as in the  [RI implementation] (https://fp7mplane.github.io/protocol-ri)